The glucopy-glurestore system deployment scripts

 Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.2 published by the Free Software Foundation; with no Invariant Sections, with no Front-Cover Texts, and with no Back-Cover Texts.
 A copy of the license is included in the section entitled "GNU Free Documentation License".

 When you need to make more than one copy of your installed and fine-tuned system in less than a lifetime, these scripts are for you.
-We have used it to back-up and clone slightly complex working systems.
-Restoration from data taking up a 700Mb CD takes about ten minutes (current era computers).
+We have used them to back-up, clone, and individualize slightly complex working systems, including systems with disk arrays (RAID).
+Restoration from compressed data taking up a 700Mb CD or a 2Gb DVD takes about ten minutes (current era computers).

 20061203 – First release: tlgu.carmen.gr